 - Don’t charge admission on a sliding scale.
 The “pay what you think it’s worth” method is confusing.
 I don’t know what something is worth until I have experienced it.
 The “pay what you can afford” tactic is also too subjective.
 What I can afford depends on what I’m receiving in exchange for my money.
 Again, charge a flat fee, but provide a coupon code.

 - Don’t ask people to contact you if they can’t afford the event.
-That puts people in the humiliating, disempowering position of explaining their financial circumstance, at no benefit to your organization.
+That puts people in the humiliating, disempowering position of explaining their financial circumstances, at no benefit to your organization.
 Instead, publish the coupon code on your website, so anyone who needs it can apply it.
 If you can’t do that, ask people to email a generic account with a simple subject line of “request the coupon code.”
 No explanations needed.

 Be Thoughtful When Involving Program Participants